Bolivia's Morales resigns after losing backing of security forces

 He was accompanied by vice president Alvaro Garcia Linera, who also resigned.

+"I am resigning so that they (the opposition leaders) do not continue to kick our brothers," he said, referring to violent protests which have marred the weeks since his election victory.

+Morales insisted his government was leaving behind "many social triumphs".
+The World Bank has credited his government for a decrease in the poverty rate from 45 per cent of the population in 2010 to 35 per cent in 2018.

-On social media, Bolivians speculated that Morales might leave the country, perhaps going to Argentina, which just elected a centre-left government.
+On social media, Bolivians speculated that Morales might leave the country, perhaps going to Argentina, which just elected a center-left government.